voidshard/conversation/README.md

 There are four main submodules

- - backend
+ - backend:
-    Provides Storage interface.
+    provides Storage interface.
 Storage backends handle how graphs are saved and loaded from some medium.
 This could be the filesystem, s3, a URL or something else.
     Also provides a simple Filesystem implementation which saves & loads conversation graph from local disk.

- - domain
+ - domain:
-    Providers repository wide domain models Node & Graph.
+    provides repository wide domain models Node & Graph.

- - handlers
+ - handlers:
-    Handlers are intended to actually run & keep track of a conversation state.
+    intended to actually run & keep track of a conversation state.
 It's intended that you implement your own handler to run & store conversation state in your medium.
 Provides base ConversationHandler to implement and an example in-memory handler.

- - ui
+ - ui:
-    The UI module provides a PyQt5 GUI for creating, loading & saving conversation graphs (at the moment it supports only the default Filesystem storage, but this can be extended).
+    provides a PyQt5 GUI for creating, loading & saving conversation graphs (at the moment it supports only the default Filesystem storage, but this can be extended).